MadeyeMaddy/Junk/README.md

 # Junk
-All the stuff you've half finished
+All the stuff you've half finished,
-Need to get better and practice all the coding
+I need to get better and practice all the coding